How Far Away, How Near

-How Far Away, How Near (Jak daleko stąd, jak blisko) is a 1972 film directed by Tadeusz Konwicki.
+How Far Away, How Near (Jak daleko stąd, jak blisko) is a 1971 film directed by Tadeusz Konwicki, released in 1972.

 Plot

 Andrzej, a forty-year-old man, is tormented both by post-war trauma and by suicidal death of his friend.
 He sets off on a symbolic journey through past, present, and future to meet ghosts of childhood friends, parents, first love, first wife.